-- Select the Power saver setting in Power Options. - Turn off wireless and LAN connections and exit modem applications when you are not using them. - Disconnect unused external devices that are not plugged into an external power source. - Stop, disable, or remove any external memory cards that you are not using. - Decrease screen brightness. - Before you leave your work, initiate Sleep, or shut down the computer.
+- Select low power-use settings through Power Options. - Turn off wireless and LAN connections and exit modem applications when you are not using them. - Disconnect unused external devices that are not plugged into an external power source. - Stop, disable, or remove any external memory cards that you are not using.

+- Decrease screen brightness. - Before you leave your work, initiate Sleep, or shut down the computer.